-- Protecting children from maltreatment; - Preventing impairment of children's health and development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care and - Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment; - Preventing impairment of children's health and development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care and - Acting to enable all children to have the best outcomes.

-Staff at this setting understand that safeguarding and promoting the welfare of children is of paramount importance and that it is everyone's responsibility, they will be alert to any issues or concerns in the child's life at home or elsewhere and they will maintain a child-centred approach at all times.
-They will be aware that children with special educational needs or disability are particularly vulnerable to abuse.
-They will maintain an attitude of, "it could happen here" where safeguarding is concerned and they will always act in the best interest of the child.
+At this setting we understand that safeguarding and promoting the welfare of children is of paramount importance and that it is everyone's responsibility.
+We will be alert to any issues or concerns in the child's life at home or elsewhere and maintain a child-centred approach at all times.
+We are aware that children with special educational needs or disability are particularly vulnerable to abuse.
+We will maintain an attitude of "it could happen here" where safeguarding is concerned and always act in the best interest of the child.

-The management and staff at this setting are committed to;
+At this setting we are committed to;

-- Ensuring that Safer Recruitment practices for checking the suitability of staff and volunteers are followed (refer to the South West Child Protection Procedures (SWCPP)). - Ensuring that all staff and volunteers follow the settings Code of Conduct, Behaviour Policy, the Guidance for Safer Working Practice for Adults who Work with Children - Establishing and maintaining a safe and secure environment. - Providing support for children who have been abused and taking part in the multi-agency action plan to keep them safe. - Providing a curriculum and experiences that will enable children to develop the skills they need to stay safe from abuse, including online abuse. - Ensuring staff and volunteers are able to identify children with potential emerging problems or concerns and implementing strategies early on to avoid escalation (Early Help). - Ensuring that staff and volunteers are aware of the signs and symptoms of abuse and know the correct procedure for reporting and referring concerns. - Ensuring that all staff are aware of the procedures to follow if they have a concern about another adult or a member of staff (Whistleblowing Policy). - Working in partnership with other agencies.
-This includes sharing information effectively, attending child protection conferences, core groups and other relevant meetings. - Working in partnership with parents/carers.
+- Ensuring that Safer Recruitment practices for checking the suitability of staff and volunteers are followed in line with South West Child Protection Procedures (SWCPP). - Ensuring that all staff and volunteers follow the settings Code of Conduct/Behaviour Policy in line with the Guidance for Safer Working Practice for Adults who Work with Children (Safer Recruitment Consortium) - Establishing and maintaining a safe and secure environment. - Providing a curriculum and experiences that will enable children to develop the skills they need to stay safe from abuse, including online abuse. - Ensuring staff and volunteers are able to identify children with potential emerging problems or concerns and implement strategies early on to avoid escalation.
+(Early Help). - Ensuring that staff and volunteers are aware of the signs and symptoms of abuse and know the correct procedure for reporting and referring concerns.
+(Swindon Safeguarding Partnership). - Providing support for children who have been abused. - Ensuring that all staff are aware of the procedures to follow if they have a concern about another adult or a member of staff (refer to Whistleblowing Policy). - Working in partnership with other agencies, this includes sharing information effectively, attending child protection conferences, core groups and other relevant meetings. - Working in partnership with parents/carers to keep children safe and well.